elisabertoni/MyBookCollection/README.md

 # MyLibrary 📚

 MyLibrary is a repo which allows a user to create their own book collections.
 Users can add, update and remove books.
-This is a full-stack project inclusing unit test covering over 80% of functions in the repo.
+This is a full-stack project including unit tests covering over 80% of functions in the repo.

 ![mylibrary](./server/public/homepage.png)